Sixteenth Sunday after

 A General Thanksgiving

 Almighty God, Father of all mercies, we, your unworthy servants, give you humble thanks for all your goodness and loving-kindness to us and to all whom you have made.
 We bless you for our creation, preservation, and all the blessings of this life; but above all for your immeasurable love in the redemption of the world by our Lord Jesus Christ; for the means of grace, and for the hope of glory.
 And, we pray, give us such an awareness of your mercies, that with a truly thankful hearts we may show forth your praise, not only with our lips, but in our lives, by giving up ourselves to your service, and by walking before you in holiness and righteousness all our days; through Jesus Christ our Lord, to whom, with you and the Holy Spirit, be honor and glory throughout all ages.
 Amen.

 Jesus, we want to receive you in our hearts and we cannot do it in the sacramental way.
 Therefore, we ask you to come to us and fill us with your presence, your peace and your love.
 Grant us, Lord, the graces we need most.
 Amen.

 May the blessing of light be on you, light without and light within.
 May the blessed sunshine shine on you and warm your heart till it glows like a great peat fire, so that the stranger may come and warm himself at it, and also a friend.
 And the blessing of God Almighty, Father, Son and Holy Spirit, be upon you and remain with you always.
 Amen

 Go in peace to love and serve Lord.

 Thanks be to God.

-Each week we remember members of our
+Each week we remember

-due to privacy.
+to the list due to privacy.